DanielContreras18881/MoveBubbleTest/README.md

     Motorola Nexus 6    (Chrome)

-    All device & sizes on Chrome Developer Tools
+    All sizes provided on Chrome Developer Tools